SimonCropp/XunitContext/readme.md

 <!-- endsnippet -->

-## XunitLogger
+## XunitLogging

-`XunitLogger` provides static access to the logging state for tests.
+`XunitLogging` provides static access to the logging state for tests.
 It exposes logging methods for use from unit tests, however registration of [ITestOutputHelper](https://xunit.net/docs/capturing-output) and flushing of logs must be handled explicitly.

 <!-- snippet: XunitLoggerSample.cs -->
 <a id='snippet-XunitLoggerSample.cs'/></a>